What is a Title Tag? Complete SEO Guide 2026

 Title Tag Best Practices for 2026

-Place the main keyword near the beginning of the title tag as part of on page SEO services.
+Place the main keyword near the beginning of the title tag as part of on page SEO.
 Search engines give more weight to words at the start.
 “What is a title tag: SEO Guide” works better than “SEO Guide: What is a title tag” for targeting the primary keyword.

 Make every title unique across the website.
 Duplicate titles confuse search engines and waste ranking opportunities.
 Each page should have its own specific, descriptive title that accurately matches its content and targets different search queries.